 - 1 tablespoon vegan bouillion

 - 1 1/2 teaspoons sage

 - Place the onions and garlic into the food processor bowl and process until finely chopped.

-- Add the drained beans, herbs, flour, salt and pepper and bouillon to the bowl.
+- Add the drained beans, herbs, flour, salt, pepper, and bouillon to the bowl.
 Process the mixture until well combined.
 Aim for the mixture to look roughly like sausage meat.
-You can leave some lumps if you like but don't over process as the mixture will become mushy and too sticky to properly shape.
-Scrape the mixture down from the sides of the bowl if needed to get a good mix.
-As the water content of beans can vary you may need to add some more flour if the mix is too wet.
-If the mixture is dry and crumbly add a little of the reserved bean water.
+You can leave some lumps if you like but don't over-process, as the mixture will become mushy and too sticky to properly shape.
+Scrape the mixture down from the sides of the bowl to get a good mix.
+As the water content of beans can vary, you may need to add some more flour if the mix is too wet.
+If the mixture is dry and crumbly, add a little of the reserved bean water.

-- Cut a piece of clingfilm roughly 15cm wide and lay it out on a flat surface.
-Place a heaped tbsp of the sausage mixture on to the clingfilm and shape it into a rough sausage shape.
+- Cut a piece of clingfilm roughly 15 centimetres wide and lay it out on a flat surface.
+Place a heaped tablespoon of the sausage mixture on to the clingfilm and shape it into a rough sausage shape.
 Hold the clingfilm edge nearest to you and wrap it over the sausage, rolling it towards you if needed.
 Now roll the sausage in the clingfilm quite tightly.
 You can determine the thickness and length of the sausage by how you roll it now.

 - Repeat steps 3 and 4 with the remaining vegan sausage mixture.

-The finished sausages should now be chilled for at least 30 minutes to firm them.
+- The finished sausages should now be chilled for at least 30 minutes to firm them.
 After this time remove the clingfilm and your vegan sausages are ready to use.
-They can also be frozen and cooked straight from frozen.
-If you wish you can freeze the sausages while they are still wrapped inside the cling film.
+They can also be frozen and cooked from frozen.
+If you wish, you can freeze the sausages while they are still wrapped inside the cling film.
 This can then be easily peeled off before cooking.

 © 2012 Claire